josepgomes/EzSerial/README.md

 A simple serial library to send and receive data.

 ## How to install
-Copy ezserial.h and ezserial.cpp in your project's folder and then just include "ezserial.h".
+Copy ezserial.h and ezserial.cpp yo your project's folder and include "ezserial.h".

 ## How to use
 ```